glpi-project/docdev/source/devapi/acl.rst

    \+ PURGE (16)
    = 31

-If you need to extends the possible values of rights, you need to declare these part into your itemtype, simplified example for Ticket class:
+If you need to extends the possible values of rights, you need to declare these part into your itemtype, simplified example from Ticket class:

 .. code-block:: php